 And your firm decision not to multitask allows you to put your usual burdens aside.
 Once done, this can be one the best things about Special Time for you.
 You have just one thing to do, one person to focus on.
 Who knows what will happen?
 Bring it on!

 You are the Special Sauce in Special Time.
-You have the power to help your child feel felt, feel connected, feel content in the moment, with all she ever needed right there beside her.
+You have the power to help your child feel felt, feel connected, feel content in the moment, with all they ever needed right there beside her.
 You.

 Do you want more suggestions on how to use Special Time?
 Check out our free video series.
 In the first video, you’ll get a step by step guide to using Special Time and some fun examples of what it can look like.
 Get your videos now.